Economist, Grameen Bank Founder, Nobel Prize Laureate

 My experience working in the Grameen Bank has given me faith; an unshakable faith in the creativity of human beings.
 It leads me to believe that humans are not born to suffer the misery of hunger and poverty

-Muhammad Yunus is a Bangladeshi banker, economist and Nobel Peace Prize recipient.
+Muhammad Yunus is a Bangladeshi banker, economist and Nobel Prize laureate.
 He previously was a professor of economics where he developed the concepts of microcredit and microfinance.
 These loans are given to entrepreneurs too poor to qualify for traditional bank loans.
 Yunus is also the founder of Grameen Bank.

 “The current financial crisis makes it very clear that the system that we have isn’t really working, and this is the right time for us to undo things and build them in a new way”